yumaloop/old-jekyll-blog-site/about.md

 My research goal is to understand and implement the computation for human thinking; I study algorithms, models, and systems to solve problems that statistical estimation, multi-agent communication, rewarded games, and so on.

-> Keywords: Statistics, Machine Learning, Information Theory, System Science, Complexity Network, Game Theory<br>
+> keywords: Statistics, Machine Learning, Information Theory, System Science, Complexity Network, Game Theory<br>
 > ʕ•̫͡•ʕ•̫͡•ʔ•̫͡•ʔ•̫͡•ʕ•̫͡•ʔ•̫͡•ʕ•̫͡•ʕ•̫͡•ʔ•̫͡•ʔ•̫͡•ʕ•̫͡•ʔ•̫͡•ʔ

 <br>